punchagan/mumbaiultimate.in/posts/gheun-taak.rst

 ..
 TEASER_END

 Ultimate Gheun Tak!
-That is what Mumbai Ultimate Open '14 will be called.
+That's what Mumbai Ultimate Open '14 will be called.
 Thanks to `Diti <http://ditikotecha.com>`_ and the creative team, for the name, and the lovely logo!